Safety Leadership Takes a Team: Insights from Alex Hollingsworth

 —————————————————————————

 This foundation proved invaluable when Alex transitioned to South32, where he applied the lessons learned at Rio Tinto to tackle new challenges in safety management.
-His ability to navigate complexity, implement large-scale strategies, and foster collaboration positioned him as a transformative leader in the safety industry.
+His ability to navigate complexity, implement large-scale strategies, and foster collaboration positioned him as a transformative leader in the safety training industry.

 Challenges in Safety Management